makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Write a shell script that creates a file name that contains special characters
+A script that lists all the files with a .gif extension in the current directory and all its sub-directories